 REGISTRATION AND ENROLLMENT

 An audit designation must be specified at the time of registration.
 No credit will be given.
-Audit status can ONLY be converted to credit status and credit status can ONLY be converted to audit status during the first three weeks of a major semester or as specified for a course meeting fewer than 15 weeks.
+Audit status can ONLY be converted to credit status and credit status can ONLY be converted to audit status during the first twenty percent of scheduled meeting dates of a section.
 Students may convert their status only once during that period.
-Audited courses do not count as part of the semester’s credit hour load nor as credit towards graduation unless repeated for credit.
-In addition, audited courses will appear on the transcript with a grade of N.
+Audited courses do not count as part of the semester’s credit hour load nor as credit towards graduation.
+Audited courses will appear on the transcript with a grade of N. Students must meet course prerequisites to audit.

-“CustomClass” is an enrollment option that allows students to enroll in credit classes without having been admitted as credit students or meeting the normal prerequisites.
+CustomClass is an enrollment option that allows students to enroll in credit classes without having been admitted as credit students or meeting the normal prerequisites.
 CustomClass students select this option at the time of registration and CANNOT later change to credit or audit status.
 They will be exposed to the material and instruction in a credit course but will not receive grades or transcripts for the course.
 Some courses may be eligible for CEUs (continuing education units) or certifications from the Continuing Education Division.
 Students may take up to 8 credits per semester as CustomClasses.
-For more information, call 443-518-4659, or visit www.howardcc.edu and Search on “CustomClass.”
+For more information, call 443-518-4659, or visit howardcc.edu and search for “CustomClass.”

 Cancellation of Courses

 Howard Community College builds its schedule of courses based on enrollment trends and community needs.
 The college may cancel any course at its sole discretion.
-Sometimes, we may need to cancel a course due to insufficient enrollment.
-Remember to register early to help us avoid cancelling a course.
-If you are affected by a course cancellation, you will be notified.
+Sometimes courses are canceled due to insufficient enrollment.
+Early registration and payment helps ensure that a course will run.
+If a student is affected by a course cancellation, the student will be notified via email.

 One semester hour of credit is generally assigned for each lecture period or laboratory session.
 Lecture periods are 52 minutes and laboratory sessions are two to three hours in length per credit.